nan0s7/drowsylemon/README.md

 # drowsylemon
+**Note:** With my adventures with the `smldr` (small drowsylemon) variant, which only displays the current time and date, I haven't updated the main `drowsylemon` script in a while. `smldr` is a POSIX compliant script that shows the time accurate to about 5 seconds, while being super efficient.
+If a time display is all you need, then I would recommend using this.

 A lazy/battery efficient Bash script for managing _lemonbar_.

 What that means is that Drowsy-lemonbar only updates when it needs to.
 It is also easy to seperate commands so that they update at different periods, delaying the battery hungry ones as long as possible.